Brazilian Butt LiftPublished on: 9 Sep 2019, 8:49 a.m.

 Need fat to harvest:You need to have enough fat to make the surgery worthwhile.
 Patients are often rejected due to their lack of harvestable fat.
 In general, patients who are slightly overweight will benefit most from the surgery.

-Sculptra Butt Lift involve injecting Sculptra into the buttocks.
-Sculptra is a dermal filler which actively thickens the skin stimulating collagen growth and increasing the volume of the buttocks.
+Butt injections involve injecting filler into the buttocks.
+For example, Sculptra is a dermal filler which actively thickens the skin stimulating collagen growth and increasing the volume of the buttocks.

 Non-surgical- No anaesthesia is required as the procedure only requires a series of injections.